Fuel Quality & Diesel Gelling

 Water in the fuel produces different outcomes in gasoline engines vs diesel engines.
-In gas engines presence of water can have different effects depending on how much is present.
+In gas engines, the presence of water can have different effects depending on how much is present.
 Very low amounts of water do practically no harm, being released as exhaust vapor.
-A bigger amount of water can lead to poor engine performance and appearance of rust inside the gas tank that can later plug the fuel filter or deal damage to the engine in higher doses.
+A bigger amount of water can lead to poor engine performance and appearance of rust inside the gas tank.
+This can later plug the fuel filter or deal damage to the engine in higher doses.

 However, presence of water in diesel fuel is a different situation.
 Diesel engines get most of their lubrication from the fuel.
-Presence of water can wear off the lubricants from fuel injectors and pistons, exposing them to premature wear and tear, reducing engine performance and increasing the probability of engine failure.
+Presence of water can wear off the lubricants from fuel injectors and pistons, exposing them to premature wear and tear.
+This would reduce engine performance and increase the probability of engine failure.
 The additional problem caused of course, is the fact that water freezes at 32 degrees Fahrenheit.